Estate Tax, Probate & Gift Tax Appraisal

 Experience serving as a credible, assured, and qualified Expert Witness in the valuation of fine and decorative arts.
-Provided litigation support in the form of appraisal valuation reports, appraisal reviews, and verbal consultancy for attorneys — both plaintiff and defense — for cases of theft, damage/loss, divorce, bankruptcy, and artist defamation (international case) in Missouri, Kansas, and New York.
+Provided litigation support in the form of appraisal valuation reports, appraisal reviews (rebuttal reports), and verbal consultancy for attorneys — both plaintiff and defense — for cases of artist defamation (international case), bankruptcy, breach of duty, damage/loss, divorce, and theft in Missouri, Kansas, Colorado, Texas, and New York.

 Research & Review